tricky42/argocd-using-contour-ingress/README.md

 * ArgoCD CLI installed
 * Your own domain for which you can create A- and CNAME records

-# Setting up infra
+# Installing and configuring all the components
-You can use the following command to setup all needed components (Ingress & Certmamanger) and in the end install ArgoCD with the needed configuration to expose its endpoint publically secured by Letsencrypt certificates.
+You can use the following command to set up all needed components (Ingress & Certmamanger) and in the end install ArgoCD with the needed configuration to expose its endpoint publically secured by Letsencrypt certificates.

 ## Configure Helm repos of the used Helm Charts